Mind The Gap: Quantifying Mechanistic Gaps in Algorithmic Reasoning via Neural Compilation: Extended Methods

 \subsection{Encoders and Decoders}

 Beyond the parameters and equations presented above, a graph attention network has additional layers for encoding and decoding.
 Often, they are simply linear layers that produce vector representations of input data or traces.
-Effectively, the input vector $v_i$ is a function of multiple encoders, e.g. for raw inputs $\hat v$ (representing different graph features or input traces), the encoded input is:
+Effectively, the input vector $v_l$ is a function of multiple encoders, e.g. for raw inputs $\hat v$ (representing different graph features or input traces), the encoded input is:

 Furthermore, a graph attention network may have multiple outputs, for instance different trace predictions for various algorithms.
 Each of these has a separate problem-specific decoder.
-In the simplest case, these are single linear layers that operate on the entire timeseries of hidden states.
+In more complex cases, answers are decoded using multiple layers, involving the edge features $\mathcal{E}$: